Pharmaceutical Researcher

 What type of medicine would you think is the most fraudulent?

-Asked by Garett about 4 years ago
+Asked by Garett almost 5 years ago

 I don’t know what you mean by fraudulent.
 Is it the most counterfeited, the most unauthorized generic, or the one that I would say does not perform as claimed?
 Frankly, I don’t have an answer for any of these.
 My pet peeve is the endless promotion of herbals, and formulations that promise better memory, vision, prostate health, weight loss, etc. I don’t believe their ‘clinical’ evidence.